drblue9001/blockchain-backpack/part1.md

 ## Representing permissions

-Different users must have different capabilities.
+In a system where different users interact with the same program, we need a way of keeping track of what users have which capabilities.
 For instance, a random person with a backpack should not be able to create items out of thin air.
 We should create a system of permissions to enforce the principle of least privilege.

 {% highlight solidity %}
 enum Permissions {